-A position for a Research Laboratory Specialist Intermediate/Associate in the Division of Cardiovascular Medicine at the University of Michigan.
-This vascular biology laboratory studies the processes leading to the development of deep vein thrombosis.
-We seek an individual with a strong background in rodent surgical techniques to perform surgical procedures in various models.
+A position for a Research Laboratory Specialist in the Division of Cardiovascular Medicine at the University of Michigan.
+This vascular biology laboratory studies the processes leading to the development of deep vein thrombosis, and vein graft disease.
+We seek an individual with a strong background in rodent surgical techniques to perform a variety of surgical procedures.

 Duties include but are not limited to:

-1) Rodent survival surgery, drug administration and rodent monitoring;
+1) Rodent survival surgery, drug administration and monitoring;

-6) ability to input and analyze data using common laboratory software programs for computers.
+4) ability to input and analyze data using common laboratory software programs for PC-based computers; and

 A background in vascular biology or cardiovascular disease is preferred, but not required.
 Experience with common computer programs including Excel, Photoshop, GraphPad Prizm is preferred.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.